Flutterando/modular/README.md

 ```

 ### Using Modular widgets to retrieve your classes
-You can also use `ModularStatelessWidget` instead of the mixin `InjectMixin<AppModule>` for example you can write:
+You can also use `ModularStatelessWidget` instead of the mixin `InjectMixinBase<AppModule>` for example you can write:

 ```dart
 class MyWidget extends ModularStatelessWidget<HomeModule> {